 Exercise plus nicotine worked even better.
 Eighty percent of those who moved their butts put out their butts.

-"Exercise training is an effective therapy without side effects and aids in smoking cessationsmoking cessation," Zwick and colleagues reported at the CHEST 2006 meeting of the American College of Chest Physicians, held Oct.
+"Exercise training is an effective therapy without side effects and aids in," Zwick and colleagues reported at the CHEST 2006 meeting of the American College of Chest Physicians, held Oct.
 21-26 in Salt Lake City.